-Legislature left issues unresolved
+Legislature left many issues unresolved

 Lansing — The all-consuming effort to secure $1.2 billion more per year in road funding knocked off an array of contentious legislative proposals lawmakers feared would upset their delicate negotiations.